The Performance tool enables you to track your progress in many specific areas.

 Click on any activity on the Grades screen to see the Grades details, like scores, Submission history, and Analytics.

-Being able to track your own progress in so many areas really helps you take control of your own learning.
+Tracking your own progress in so many areas can help you take control of your own learning.

 To print your grades: